ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISensorPointingAlongVector.rst

 ISensorPointingAlongVector
 ==========================

-.. py:class:: ISensorPointingAlongVector
+.. py:class:: ansys.stk.core.stkobjects.ISensorPointingAlongVector

    object

    IAgSnPtAlongVector Interface for a sensor whose alignment is controlled by a pair of vectors defined using the Vector Geometry tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ISensorPointingAlongVector

 Overview
 --------